 David calls his cuisine the ‘Cirque du Soleil of Gastronomy’.
 Everything is a performance, delivering lights, action and drama onto your plate and inside your mouth.
 David is an experimental cook, unbound by the rules of classic cooking.
 I imagine he is the kind of guy who, if you tell him that parmesan cheese absolutely does not go over seafood pasta (which is true for most Italians), he will cook up the best seafood pasta you’ve ever tasted, and what you’ll love most about it is how good the parmesan tasted with it.

-It’s no secret that David is a rebel.
+To answer the question, experiment or experience, its both.
+David is a rebel.
 His mohawk hair and piercings hint that he is not one to conform.
 He is not here to give you what you already know, or to cook you a dish you’ve already tried.
 David’s drive is to push the boundaries.
 The point is originality, new creations, and a new experience.
 None of which you’ll get from the most perfectly cooked, parmesan-less seafood pasta.

 StreetXO is at 15 Old Burlington Street, London, W1S 2JR